What Is a Physics Solver & Calculator?

 - Approved for most standardized tests (SAT, AP, IB), making them essential for students

-- Portable and reliable with long battery life and no internet dependency
+- Portable, reliable, and durable with long battery life for use anywhere

-- Widespread adoption means many textbooks provide instructions specifically for TI calculators
+- Widespread adoption means many textbooks and teachers provide specific instructions

 Cons